Fans mourn, opponents cheer Barcelona's last bullfight

 Tomas, Marin and Juan Mora, the third matador on the bill, were carried out on the shoulders of the crowd afterwards.

-"Seldom have we seen a taurine spectacle with so much passion, but with emotion and rage, protest and impotence, nostalgia and even some hope," state news agency EFE said.
+"Seldom have we seen a taurine spectacle with so much passion, but with emotion and rage, protest and impotance, nostalgia and even some hope," state news agency EFE said.

-Despite the fervor for this weekend's bullfights, ticket sales in Barcelona have usually not half-filled the arena.
+Despite the fervour for this weekend's bullfights, ticket sales in Barcelona have usually not half-filled the arena.

 The Catalonian Bullfighting Federation collected signatures for a petition against the ban.
 The opposition Popular Party is also in the process of appealing against it on the grounds it is unconstitutional and an attack on Spanish culture.